tomoharutsutsumi/book_management_api/README.md

 **Code Quality:**

 - **RuboCop:**
   To maintain code quality and consistency, RuboCop is used throughout the project.
 The configuration enforces best practices and coding standards, ensuring that the codebase remains clean and maintainable as the application grows.

+**Performance Optimizations:**

+- **Partial Indexes:**
+  Partial indexes are employed on the transactions table to optimize queries based on transaction type, in preparation for future feature enhancements.

+- **User Table Indexing and Caching:**
+  The users table already has a unique index on the account_number field to ensure fast lookups.
+As the number of users grows, additional indexes on frequently queried columns may be added.
+Furthermore, I plan to evaluate the use of caching mechanisms—such as Redis—to further enhance performance and scalability under heavy load.

+- **Caching Strategies:**
+  To improve performance under heavy load, I plan to investigate the integration of caching mechanisms.
+In the future, if the number of users and query frequency increases significantly, I may incorporate Redis-based caching to reduce database load and enhance response times.